Pegah-B/EndtoEnd_MLPipelines_AzureMLStudio/README.md

 The datasets used in these projects are available in this repository, provided from the following sources:

-- **Automobile Price Data (Raw):** This dataset, used for regression, is provided from the sample datasets in Azure Machine Learning Designer.
+- **Automobile Price Data (Raw):** This dataset, used for regression, is provided from the sample datasets in Azure ML Designer.

 - **Diabetes Data:** The dataset used for classification was downloaded from link1.